-What if I told you that backing up your VPS does not have to be a daunting task?
+What if I told you that backing up your VPS hosting does not have to be a daunting task?

 For many small business owners, one of the most crucial time and resource savers are adequate backups.